PhilipYip1988/python-tutorials/005_numbering_systems/readme.md

 ![002_bit_LED](./images/002_bit_LED.PNG)

-For visualisation we can use a switch with an LED that is "off" or "on" respectively.
-We can encode:
+For visualisation, a switch with an LED that is either "off" or "on" can be used.
+These are usually encoded numerically as:

 "off" : 0

 "on": 1

-A digital signal is of this form and sometimes also maps to:
+Or in electronics are mapped to a voltage that is either:

 "off" : "LOW"